-Whether you do your taxes yourself using an online service such as TurboTax, or if you have a CPA to do them for you, here are some tips to keep in mind.
+Whether you do your taxes yourself using an online service such as TurboTax, or if you have a CPA to do them for you, here are some tips specifically for real estate brokers to keep in mind.

-Important tax tips for North Carolina real estate agents to remember
+Important tax tips for North Carolina real estate brokers to remember

 Here are some tax tips from real estate and tax professionals all over the country.